Axway/api-builder-docs/content/en/docs/guide_openapi/response_handling.md

 Returning an invalid **Status** code, or one not documented for the OpenAPI operation, will result in an `ERROR` being logged to the console and an [`500 Internal Server Error`](#internal-server-error-500) being returned to the client.

-Note that if a `default` is defined in [OpenAPI responses](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#responses-object), then any status code is valid.
+Note that if `default` is defined in [OpenAPI responses](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#responses-object), then any status code is valid..

 ### Headers